needle4j/needle4k/README.md

 # Documentation

-For documentation and more examples please refer to the [needle4k website](https://www.needle4j.org/).
+For documentation and more examples please refer to the [needle4k site docs](src/site/markdown/index.md).

 ## Licensing